Projection depth for functional data: Practical issues, computation and applications: Introduction: Regularized projection depth

 \section{Introduction: Regularized projection depth}

 Over the past two decades, the ordering structure of functional data has been extensively studied, leading to many effective applications in Statistics and Machine Learning.
 A central concept is functional depth, an extension of multivariate depth functions such as halfspace \citep{Tukey1975}, simplicial \citep{Liu1990}, spatial \citep{Chaudhuri1996}, and zonoid \citep{Mosler2002} depths, which measures centrality versus outlyingness for functional data.
 Examples of functional depths include integrated \citep{Fraiman_Muniz2001}, (modified) band \citep{Lopez_Romo2009}, infimal \citep{Mosler2013}, spatial \citep{Chakraborty_Chaudhuri2014} and spherical \citep{Elmore_etal2006, Mendros_Nagy2025} depths.
-All these depths naturally induce rankings and support a variety of statistical tools for functional data analysis \citep{HRS17, SG11, RC24, Chakraborty_Chaudhuri2014b}.
-An important distinction from multivariate data is that functional data may often exhibit complex \textit{shape} patterns.
-This makes analysis more difficult and hence motivates the development of depth measures that are more sensitive to shape-related features \citep{HGON15, NGH17, Helander_etal2020, YDL25RHD}.
+All these depths naturally induce rankings and support a variety of statistical tools for functional data analysis \citep{SunGenton2011, Chakraborty_Chaudhuri2014b, Hubert_etal2017, RamsayChenouri2024}.

+An important distinction from multivariate data is that functional data often exhibit complex shape patterns.
+Consequently, in the functional setting, centrality depends not only on magnitude, location, or pointwise variability, but crucially on the shape of the data itself.
+Although functional depth provides an important framework for ordering and summarizing functional observations, relatively few general-purpose tools are designed to be explicitly sensitive to shape.
+This complexity motivates the development and practical assessment of depth measures that can effectively capture shape-related features~\citep{Hlubinka_etal2015, Nagy_etal2017, Helander_etal2020, Yeon_etal2025}.

-Recently, \cite{Bocinec_etal2026} (hereafter \BNY{}) extended the prominent projection depth on the Euclidean space \citep{Zuo2003} to an infinite-dimensional separable Hilbert space $\HH$.
+Toward this aim, \cite{Bocinec_etal2026} recently extended the prominent projection depth on the Euclidean space \citep{Zuo2003} to a real infinite-dimensional separable Hilbert space $\HH$.
 The projection depth builds on the paradigm of projection pursuit \citep{Huber1985} and the Stahel-Donoho outlyingness \citep{Stahel1981, Donoho1982}.
-To explain, let $\inner{\cdot, \cdot}$ be the inner product for $\HH$ with induced norm $\norm{\cdot}$, and we denote by $\P{\HH}$ the set of Borel probability measures on $\HH$.
+To explain, let $\inner{\cdot, \cdot}$ be the inner product for $\HH$ with induced norm $\norm{\cdot}$, and denote by $\P{\HH}$ the set of Borel probability measures on $\HH$.
 For $x\in \HH$ and a unit vector $v \in \SS = \set{y \in \HH \st \norm{y}=1}$, the outlyingness of $x$ with respect to $X \sim P_X \in \P{\HH}$ in direction $v$ is